 A business can optimize their business listing on Foursquare by making sure their categories are set up properly as well as all the business information is correct.

-Make sure it is the same as your Google My Business listing.
+Make sure it is the same as your Google Business Profile listing.
 Your N.A.P (name, address, phone number) play an important role in your local SEO rankings!